pingcap/tidb-operator/en/backup-to-pv-using-br.md

     >
     > If TiDB Operator >= v1.1.7 && TiDB >= v4.0.8, `tikv_gc_life_time` will be adjusted by BR automatically, so you can omit `spec.from`.

+- `.spec.local.prefix`: This field is used to make up the path of the remote storage: `local://${.spec.local.volumeMount.mountPath}/${.spec.local.prefix}/`.
+It is recommended to configure this field.
-* `.spec.tableFilter`: BR only backs up tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/).
+- `.spec.tableFilter`: BR only backs up tables that match the [table filter rules](https://docs.pingcap.com/tidb/stable/table-filter/).
 This field can be ignored by default.
 If the field is not configured, BR backs up all schemas except the system schemas.

     > **Note:**
     >